jasonpincin/on-error/README.md

 - alwaysCall: `true` or `false` - if true, the provided callback `cb` will always be called (and include the 1st argument), otherwise it will only be called when a the first argument is falsey (and without the 1st argument)

+### var wrappedCb = onError.emit(emitter [, options, cb])

+Same behaviour as above, except errors will be emitted to `emitter` instead of passed to an error handler function.
+All other options and arguments are the same.

 ## testing